HabilOZCAN/Week6Bootstrap/README.md

-Bootstrap example is made H.O.
+Bootstrap example is made by H.O.